csardo/javascript-patterns/rendering-patterns/notes.md

  - Parsing: Converting an HTML source into DOM nodes, and generating an AST
  - Processing: Parsing, compiling, and executing the previously fetched data
  - Processing time: The time it takes to parse and compile the previously fetched data

+<b>Client side rendering</b> - render UI in the browser
+1. client requests HTML from server
+2. server reponds with barebones html
+3. browser parses and renders HTML
+4. client requests and downloads javascript (via `script` tag)
+5. browser executes js, renders content

+So you need 2 files: one that has barebones html with an element js can append content to, and a js file, which contains methods to update the DOM tree and dynamically render data.

+Pros:
+ - interactivity.
+Rendered content is instantly interactive.
+The js bundle can directly add event listeners to DOM nodes and uses are never left with a visible but non interactive page
+ - single server round trip.
+The entire web app is loaded on first request

+Cons:
+ - large bundle size = longer it takes browser to download and execute the js before the first content is visible
+ - SEO.
+Large bundles/waterfall of api requests may result in content not being rendered fast enought for a crawler to index it.